tmclnk/RepoCrypto/README.md

 - There's no tamper proofing here (no HMAC)
 - It's unsalted
 - Keys are exposed as parameters to the scripts/functions

+# Troubleshooting
+- If `Import-Module RepoCrypto` fails, make sure that the repo is cloned into one of the directories in your `$env:PSModulePath`.
+You can print these out with `$env:PSModulePath -split ';'`.

 # Related Links
 - [bfg repo cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (github)